 If you don’t book a bridge climb, this is a great way to spend the rest of your day.
 For those with a sense of adventure (and kids 10 and older) head back to Sydney for a climb over the iconic Sydney Harbor Bridge with BridgeClimb.
 Book ahead and time your tour for dusk so that you can enjoy the city as it lights up.
 Another alternative is to enjoy a free walk across the bridge using the pedestrian walkway on its eastern side.
 To get there, take the bridge stairs from Cumberland Street in The Rocks (this is another great area to explore if you have time) and stop by the lookout and museum in the South-East.
 The walk will take 15 to 20 minutes.
 Once over the bridge in Milson’s Point, you can opt to stay for dinner or return via train to Circular Quay.

 Our Family Vacation Planning service can help with everything from booking accommodations to developing complete itineraries with activity suggestions and vetted guides.
-For more more information, request assistance on My Trip Planner.
+For more more information, request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Photos by Leslie Rich